ianchapin/epistemic-trust-calibration/README.md

 - judgment ownership is left blank, abstract, or collective
 - ambiguity types are named without changing reliance or scope
 - it is cited as evidence that a decision was “responsible”
-- it increases confidence without adding safeguards, checks, or ownership
+- it increases confidence without adding safeguards, checks, or explicit ownership

-In these cases, reliance on the framework itself should be reduced.
+In these cases, **reliance on the framework itself should be reduced**.

+See [`MISUSE.md`](MISUSE.md) for detailed examples and anti-patterns.

+---

+## Recursion and Self-Application

+This framework is **recursive**.

+It is itself a representation and is subject to the same limits, ambiguities, and misuse patterns it describes.

+If the framework:
+- becomes mandatory
+- feels authoritative
+- produces closure rather than bounded confidence
+- or is used to launder judgment

+it is being misused.

+See [`concepts/recursion.md`](concepts/recursion.md) for details on applying the framework to itself.

 ---